peptide-digest/Peptide-Digest/docs/index.rst

         .. figure:: _static/user_guide.svg
             :width: 30%

-        Dive into the details of PeptideDigest with a tutorial.
+        Dive into the details of PeptideDigest and learn how to use the package.

         .. button-link:: ./user_guide/index.html
             :color: primary